shabrown/Salary-Prediction-Project/README.md

 Years of experience:

-Years of experience is positively correlated with salary.
+Years of experience are positively correlated with salary.

 ![](https://i.imgur.com/PoelEn4.png)

 Miles from metropolis:

-Miles from metropolis is negatively correlated with salary.
+Miles from a metropolis is negatively correlated with salary.

 ![](https://i.imgur.com/lgwIsFD.png)